George Reeves: Superman

-In the documentary Look, Up in the Sky: The Amazing Story of Superman, Jack Larson said that when he first met Reeves, he told him that he enjoyed his performance in So Proudly We Hail!
+In the 2006 documentary Look, Up in the Sky: The Amazing Story of Superman, Jack Larson said that, when he first met Reeves, he told him that he enjoyed his performance in So Proudly We Hail!
 According to Larson, Reeves said that if Mark Sandrich had not died, he would not be there in "this monkey suit".
-According to Larson, Reeves also said he would feel better about the role if he knew he had any adult fans but never learned that Adventures of Superman had adult fans even during its original broadcast run.
+According to Larson, Reeves also said he would feel better about the role if he knew he had any adult fans; he never learned that Adventures of Superman had adult fans even during its original broadcast run.
+However, the book Flights of Fancy: The Unauthorized but True Story of Radio & TV's Adventures of Superman by Michael Hayde challenges Larson's claim, asserting that Reeves knew almost from the beginning that adults were enjoying the show and that he generally enjoyed the Superman role.

-Between the first and second seasons of Superman, Reeves got sporadic acting assignments in one-shot TV anthology programs and in two feature films, Forever Female (1953) and Fritz Lang's The Blue Gardenia (1953), but by the time the series was airing nationwide, Reeves found himself so associated with Superman and Clark Kent that it was difficult for him to find other roles.
+Between the first and second seasons of Superman, Reeves got sporadic acting assignments in one-shot TV anthology programs and in two feature films, Forever Female (1953) and Fritz Lang's The Blue Gardenia (1953), but by the time the series was airing nationwide, Reeves found himself so closely associated with the characters of Superman and Clark Kent that it was difficult for him to book other roles.

-Reeves worked tirelessly with Toni Mannix to raise money to fight myasthenia gravis.
-He served as national chairman for the Myasthenia Gravis Foundation in 1955.
-During the second season, Reeves appeared in a short film for the Treasury Department entitled Stamp Day for Superman, in which he caught the villains and told children why they should invest in government savings stamps.
+During the show's run, Reeves worked tirelessly with Toni Mannix to raise money for fighting myasthenia gravis; his efforts resulted in his being appointed as national chairman for the Myasthenia Gravis Foundation in 1955.
+During the second season, Reeves returned to working with the government when he appeared in a short film for the Treasury Department entitled Stamp Day for Superman, in which he caught the villains and told children why they should invest in government savings stamps.

-After two seasons, Reeves was dissatisfied with his salary and the show's one-dimensional role.
-He was 40 years old and wanted to quit and move on with his career.
-The producers looked elsewhere for a new star.
+After two seasons, Reeves decided not to renew his contract and left the show.
+He was frustrated with his low salary, the one-dimensional nature of his character, and how associating himself with Superman had ruined his credibility as a dramatic actor.
+At 40 years old, he also felt uncomfortable playing such an intensely physical role.

-Reeves established his own production company and conceived a TV adventure series called Port of Entry, which would be shot on location in Hawaii and Mexico.
+Eager to jump-start his failing career, Reeves established his own production company and conceived a TV adventure series called Port of Entry, which was to be shot on location in Hawaii and Mexico.
 Reeves wrote the pilot script himself.
-However, Superman producers offered him a salary increase, and he returned to the series.
+However, the producers of Superman, unable to find a suitable replacement, lured him back to the show with a major salary increase.
 He was reportedly making $5,000 (about $ in today's dollars) per week, but only while the show was in production (about eight weeks each year).
-As for Port of Entry, Reeves was never able to gain financing for the project, and the show was never made.
+Reeves was never able to gain financing for his Port of Entry project, and the show was never made.